Kong/ngx_wasm_module/CONTRIBUTING.md

    clarification, please open an issue and let us know about it.
 You may also suggest these changes in a PR, in which case we *may* also merge an updated version of your patch; nevertheless such feedback is greatly appreciated.
-4. We do have a [significant
-   roadmap](#roadmap) laid out ahead of us, so right now we are not actively looking for feature contributions outside of that roadmap nor do we have the resources to perform extensive code reviews on unexpected features.
+4. We do have a [significant roadmap](#roadmap) laid out ahead of us, so right now we are not actively looking for feature contributions outside of the roadmap nor do we have the resources to perform extensive code reviews on unexpected features.
 Also, we might just not intend to get a certain feature integrated.
 In any case please do contact us before working on a new feature or any other behavioral change.
 We encourage you to do so even if it is something from our roadmap, as our team may already be working on it and some context is likely required.

 ## Roadmap

 This module's roadmap is documented via [GitHub projects](https://github.com/Kong/ngx_wasm_module/projects).

-Beyond our immediate roadmap, here is a non-exhaustive list of ideas WasmX aims to explore:
+Beyond our immediate roadmap, here is a non-exhaustive list of improvements and ideas WasmX wishes to explore:

 - Improve Nginx's telemetry reporting.
 - Improve Nginx's hot-reloading capabilities.